Givlaari found safe, effective for up to 4 years in AIP patients: Study

 Acute hepatic porphyrias, or AHPs, comprise a group of four different types of porphyria that are marked by sudden and severe attacks of abdominal pain and alterations in mental status.

-Givlaari is an approved AHP treatment that’s designed to reduce the production of aminolevulinate synthase 1, called ALAS1 — an enzyme that’s overactive in AHP and causes ALA and PBG levels to rise.
-The treatment’s use is expected to prevent these intermediary molecules from reaching toxic levels and, consequently, driving porphyria attacks.
+Givlaari is an approved therapy for adults with AHP that’s designed to reduce the production of aminolevulinate synthase 1, called ALAS1 — an enzyme that’s overactive in AHP and causes ALA and PBG levels to rise.
+It contains a small interference RNA that targets and degrades ALAS1 messenger RNA, an intermediary molecule needed for the production of the ALAS1 enzyme.
+Its use is expected to prevent these intermediary molecules from reaching toxic levels and, consequently, driving porphyria attacks.

 Now, a team of researchers from the U.S. and Europe reported the findings of an open-label Phase 1/2 extension study (NCT02949830) that assessed the long-term safety and efficacy of Givlaari among AIP patients.
 The study involved 16 adults who were given treatment for up to 48 months, or four years.
 An open-label study is one in which both participants and researchers know the treatment being given.